 Step 4: Preview the listed searching files, choose files we need and click "Recover" to finish deleted APFS volume recovery on Mac.

 This post shows you step-by-step tutorials to delete or remove an APFS partition, container or volume on the Macintosh HD and an external drive.
-In case you may lose important data after deletion, you can download the best APFS data recovery software - iBoysoft Mac Data Recovery to help you recover data from deleted APFS volumes and recover data from corrupted APFS partitions as well.
+In case you may lose important data after deletion, you can download the best APFS data recovery software - iBoysoft Mac Data Recovery to help you recover lost data from deleted APFS volumes and recover lost data from corrupted APFS partitions as well.

 Hope one of these solutions will be helpful.
 If you have any question or suggestion, please let us know.